turingschool-examples/frontend-mod-1-prework/day_1/day1_exercises.md

 ## In your browser (Chrome), how do you view the source of a website?

+To view the source of a website, first you'll want to make sure Chrome is open as the current program.
+In the "View" menu, hover over the option "Developer".
+Select "View Source" in the side menu that appears.
+Another way to do this is by using the shortcut option + command + U.

 ## List five different HTML elements and what they are used for.

+* <h1>This is a Main Heading</h1>

+    <h2>This is a Level 2 Heading</h2>

+    <h6>This is a Level 6 Heading</h6>

+*
+*
+*
+*

 ## What are empty elements?